baggepinnen/Turing2MonteCarloMeasurements.jl/README.md

 This package serves as an interface between [Turing.jl](https://github.com/TuringLang/Turing.jl) and [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl).
 Turing, as a probabilistic programming language and MCMC inference engine, produces results in the form of a `Chain`, a type that internally contains all the samples produced during inference.
 This chain is a bit awkward to work with in its natural form, why this package exists and allows for the conversion of a chain to a named tuple of `Particles` from MonteCarloMeasurements.jl.

-The probabilisitc programming language [Soss.jl](https://github.com/cscherrer/Soss.jl) already has support for `Particles` built in.

 # Visualization
 In this example, we simulate a review process where a number of reviewers are assigning scores to a number of articles.
 The generation of the data and the model specification are hidden under the collapsed section below.
 <details>